tobiasquinn/communifi_piratebox/docs/webapp-packaging.md

 Tobias Quinn <tobias@tobiasquinn.com>

-This focusses on PirateBoxes that run OpenWRT.
+This focuses on PirateBoxes that run OpenWRT.

 ##Aims